albarji/teachingbox/README.md

 # teachingbox

-A Vagrant box I use for my machine learning lectures
+A Vagrant box I use for my machine learning lectures.

+Includes

+* Anaconda Python 3
+* seaborn
+* keras
+* Web browser (firefox)

+## Prerequisites

+* vagrant
+* virtualbox

+## Usage

+Run

+    vagrant up

+and vagrant should take care of everything.
+User and password to the machine are both "vagrant".